LLNL/axom/src/components/shroud/docs/tutorial.rst

 The wrapper routine uses the compiler to coerce type using an assignment.
-It is possible to call ``c_function3`` directly from Fortran, but the wrapper does the type conversion necessary to make it easier to work within an existing Fortran application.
+It is possible to call ``c_function3`` directly from Fortran, but the wrapper does the type conversion necessary to make it easier to use within an existing Fortran application.